 Probation is used for juvenile and adult offenders whom the court places on supervision within the community via a probation agency in lieu of incarceration.
 Some jurisdictions in Florida will sentence probationers to a short term of incarceration as well as a sentence of probation to immediately follow.
 This is called a “split sentence.”

 The supervision statuses of probation can vary greatly in Florida, from active supervision to inactive status – depending on the severity of the crime the individual was convicted of.
 If the offense was minimal, the individual may receive a reduction in supervision, but all offenders are still required to fulfil specific conditions of their probation, such as:

 - Paying fees or court costs

 - Participating in treatment programs

 There are also rules a probationer must follow while in the community and any failure to comply with the terms of their probation can result in a violation hearing and revocation.

 Parole is used for criminal offenders who are conditionally released from prison and will serve the remaining portion of their sentence while in the community.
 A prisoner can be released on parole by the parole board (which is referred to as a discretionary release) or according to Florida statutes.
 Parolees will have different levels of supervision than a probationer and are often required to regularly report to their parole officer in person, by telephone or via mail.
 A parolee could be placed on inactive supervisory status if the nature of their crime is non-violent or after a period of being on actively supervised parole.

 Have You Been Arrested for a Violation of the Terms of Your Release?

 Probation and parole violations are very serious.
 Not only could it mean a revocation of your release, but it could mean additional years to be served, fines and fees.
-Contact the Law Office of Timothy Armstrong, P.A. today regarding your parole or probation violation hearing.
+Contact The Armstrong Law Group, P.A. today regarding your parole or probation violation hearing.
 Schedule a consultation at 904-356-8618 or by filling out an online contact form.